2002 Macau Grand Prix: Background and entry list

-The Macau Grand Prix is a Formula Three race considered to be a stepping stone to higher motor racing categories such as Formula One and has been termed the territory's most prestigious international sporting event.
-The 2002 Macau Grand Prix was the 49th running of the event and the 20th time the race was held to Formula Three regulations.
-It took place on the 6.2 km 22-turn Guia Circuit on 17 November 2002 with three preceding days of practice and qualifying.
+The Macau Grand Prix is a Formula Three (F3) race that has been dubbed the territory's most prestigious international sporting event and a stepping stone to higher motorsport categories such as Formula One.
+The 2002 Macau Grand Prix was the event's 49th edition and the 20th to be held to F3 rules.
+It took place on the 6.2 km 22-turn Guia Circuit on 17 November 2002 after three preceding days of practice and qualifying.

-In order to compete in Macau, drivers had to compete in a Fédération Internationale de l'Automobile (FIA)-regulated championship race during the calendar year, in one of the seven national Formula Three championships that took place during the calendar year, with the highest-placed drivers given priority in receiving an invitation to the race.
-Within the 30 car grid for Macau, four of the five major Formula Three series were represented by their respective champion.
+Drivers had to compete in a Fédération Internationale de l'Automobile (FIA)-regulated championship race during the calendar year, in one of the seven national F3 championships that took place during the calendar year, with the best-placed drivers receiving priority in receiving an invitation to the race.
+Four of the five major F3 series were represented on the Macau 30-car grid by their respective champions.
 Robbie Kerr, the British champion, was joined in Macau by French title winner Tristan Gommendy, Italian victor Miloš Pavlović and All-Japan Formula Three winner Takashi Kogure.
-The only major winner of a Formula Three championship not to compete in Macau for undisclosed reasons was the German champion Gary Paffett.
-Three competitors who did not take part in any Formula Three championship in 2002 received invitations from race organisers to enter the Macau Grand Prix.
-They were local Macanese drivers Jo Merszei, Michael Ho and Kit Meng Lei.
+The only major winner of an F3 championship who did not compete in Macau for undisclosed reasons was German champion Gary Paffett.
+Three local competitors, Jo Merszei, Michael Ho and Kit Meng Lei, who did not compete in any F3 championship in 2002, were invited to compete by race organisers.

 Practice and qualifying

-A total of two one hour practice sessions preceded the race on Sunday: one on Thursday morning and one on Friday morning.
-The first practice session held in hot, humid weather was delayed for ten minutes due to circuit officials repairing a tyre wall at Lisboa corner after practice for the local ACMC Trophy Race.
-Paolo Montin of TOM'S lapped fastest with a time of 2 minutes, 17.798 seconds in the session's closing seconds.
+The race on Sunday was preceded by two one-hour practice sessions, one on Thursday morning and one on Friday morning.
+The first practice session in hot, humid weather, was delayed for ten minutes due to circuit officials repairing a tyre wall at Lisboa corner after practice for the local ACMC Trophy Race.
+TOM'S Paolo Montin lapped fastest at 2:17.798 in the session's closing seconds.
 The rest of the top ten were Yuji Ide, Gommendy, Narain Karthikeyan, Bruce Jouanny, Heikki Kovalainen, Robert Doornbos, Kosuke Matsuura, Pavlović and James Courtney.
-Katsuyuki Hiranaka blocked the track at the Melco hairpin when he became stranded across the turn until marshals got his car facing correctly.
-Fábio Carbone entered the corner too fast but he braked early to avoid a crash.
-Kerr hit the barrier at Fisherman's Bend and damaged his car's suspension and rear wing.
+Katsuyuki Hiranaka was stranded across the turn at the Melco hairpin until marshals turned his car around.
+Fábio Carbone entered the corner too quickly, but he braked early to avoid a collision.
+Kerr hit the barrier at Fisherman's Bend, damaging his car's suspension and rear wing.
 Vitantonio Liuzzi went off the track and removed his car's left-hand corner.